-How do I get the highest Savings Maximiser variable rate?
+How do I get ING's additional Savings Maximiser variable rate?

-To be eligible for our highest variable rate on your nominated Savings Maximiser you will need to hold an Orange Everyday bank account and complete the following each month:
+You're eligible for the additional variable rate on your nominated Savings Maximiser when you also have an Orange Everyday bank account and each month you do all of these things:

-* Grow your balance of the nominated Savings Maximiser in the same calendar month.
-This just means that the balance must be higher at the end of the month (not including interest) than it was at the end of the previous month.
+This just means that the balance must be higher at the end of the month than it was at the end of the previous month, excluding interest earned for the current month.

 Do I need to inform you I am travelling overseas?